 Many of those who are mountain biking down Death Road Bolivia tend to cluster here.
 It also acts as a good checkpoint, giving the support vans that follow a chance to catch up since they are also carefully navigating down this sketchy terrain.

-If you are not feeling comfortable biking Death Road Bolivia, you always have the option to throw your bike on the roof and get into the van.
+If you are not feeling comfortable biking Death Road Bolivia, you always have the option to throw your bike on the roof of the van and ride down inside this support vehicle.
 But we honestly felt safer on our two wheels!
-And we continued to build our confidence as we rode onward.
+And we continued to build our confidence as we rode onward down Death Road.

 Also the further we descended, the warmer it got.
 We were thankful for the support vehicles risking their lives so that we could shed some layers.
-It was strange having just been among the freezing snow-capped Andes and suddenly the fog was clearing to a lush tropical jungle.
-You could really notice the elevation change.
-Some people say that you experience four seasons in one day when biking Death Road Bolivia.
-It’s true!
+It was strange having just been among the freezing snow-capped Andes to soon be amidst a lush tropical jungle.
+You can really notice the elevation change.
+It’s joked about that you can experience four seasons in one day when biking Death Road Bolivia.

-Over the 55-kilometer downhill ride, you descend from 4,700 meters all the way down to 1,200 meters.
-It is the world’s ultimate rollercoaster, every bit of the way!
+Over the 55-kilometer downhill ride, cyclists descend from 4,700 meters in elevation (about 3 miles high) all the way down to 1,200 meters (0.75 miles high or ~4,000 feet).
+That’s a 3,500-meter descent in elevation loss!
+It feels like the world’s ultimate rollercoaster, every bit of the way!

-By the final section, we began to feel most comfortable and the steep drop-offs subsided.
-But our Barracuda Biking guides who had gotten us this far down Death Road had cautioned us not to become complacent.
+By the final section, we began to feel most comfortable, as the steep drop-offs subsided.
+But our Barracuda Biking guides, who had gotten us this far down Death Road, cautioned us not to become complacent.

 They claimed that this is actually where most Death Road accidents occur.
 Riders become overly confident and get themselves into trouble.
 They were right.
 We found ourselves going faster here than other sections.
 Yet thankfully, we (and everyone in our group) got through the final stretch without any accidents.

 But the fun was not over yet.
-Unique to Barracuda Biking’s Death Road trip, you arrive at a jungle lodge that is complete with a pool!
+Unique to Barracuda Biking’s Death Road trip, cyclists arrive to a jungle lodge that is complete with a pool!
 There are also plenty of cold beers for sale to help calm your nerves.
 One of the guides took to the role of DJ and the next thing you know, it was a full-blown pool party!
-The experience then wrapped up with an excellent and filling buffet.
+The experience ultimately wrapped up with an excellent and satisfying buffet of local food.

 Barracuda Biking Review of Death Road

-Meanwhile, Gravity has been widely regarded as the most trusted and often-recommended Death Road tour company.
-But they are also the most expensive Death Road tour operator.
+Meanwhile, Gravity has been widely regarded as one of the most trusted and often-recommended Death Road tour companies.
+But we also found them to be the most expensive Death Road tour operator.

-In our research, Barracuda Biking seemed to be the most reliable operators that had a moderate price.
-Barracuda Biking claims to be the “best of the rest” and this value proposition among Death Road tour companies proved absolutely true from our experience.
+In our research, we found that Barracuda Biking to have safety practices we could trust in, a track record of good reviews, and a moderate price.
+Barracuda Biking claims to be the “best of the rest.”
+This value proposition among Death Road tour companies proved absolutely true from our experience.

 Barracuda Biking Death Road Bike Conditions

 The condition of the bikes was great.
-They use Kona bikes with a dual suspension system, which is absolutely necessary for these roads.
+Barracuda Biking uses Kona bikes with a dual suspension system, which we found to be absolutely necessary for these roads.
 The gears worked smoothly and we never had any chains pop off.

 Barracuda Biking Death Road Safety

-They also provided all the essential safety gear.
-Full-head helmets were available but we were also offered regular bike helmets.
+Barracuda Biking also provides all the essential safety gear.
+Full-head helmets were available.
+Yet we were also offered regular bike helmets too.
 We chose the latter because we find that the full-head helmets can sometimes obscure our peripheral vision.
-That’s just our preference, but others feel more secure with the full-head helmets.
+That’s just our preference.
+Others feel more secure opting for the full-head helmets, which are more protective.

-When assessing Death Road tour companies, we often look for the best deal period, but with something called “Death Road,” you must also shop around for safety.
+When assessing tour companies, we often look for the best deal.
+But with something called “Death Road,” you must also shop around for safety.
 Your life is on the line.
-We found both safety and value with Barracuda Biking.
+So when researching Death Road tour companies, we found that Barracuda Biking had nice combination of safety and value.

 Barracuda Biking Death Road Guides